kryoz/sociochat/README.md

 This is source code of  <a href="https://sociochat.me" target="_blank">SocioChat</a>.
 The code is a bit rough in some places, lacking of tests, but pretty readable and managable.

-This repository has stopped updating since July 2014.
-The sources moved to a private repository due to lack of volunteers and starting of commercial features.

 SocioChat is licensed under the Apache Licence, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).

 ## The story